SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Pier 39

-This store and activity area feature wooden games that will challenge your mind.
-It's a fun place to spend some time with your kids or those that love mind bending games.
+This store and activity area features wooden games that will challenge your mind.
+It's a fun place to spend time with your kids or those who love mind-bending games.
 You will find it on the upper level of building P on Pier 39.

 Throughout Fisherman's Wharf San Francisco

-Another fun thing about Fisherman's Wharf and Pier 39 San Francisco are the street performers.
-Every day there is a new mix of people from those creating artwork to those dressed up ready for pictures.
+Another fun thing about Fisherman's Wharf and Pier 39 San Francisco is the street performers.
+Every day, there is a new mix of people, from those creating artwork to those dressed up and ready for pictures.
 You will find them all along Jefferson Street.

 You'll find a great place to go wine tasting in Fisherman's Wharf called Winery Collective.
 It's on the western side of the district near the Argonaut Hotel at 485 Jefferson Street and the cable car turnaround.